cs-ed/impacts-snpadilla/README.md

 ### Assessment

-To assess the learning objectives, the teacher will follow a 4 point rubric based off of projectstem.org for each part of the assignment (Background Information, Impact, and Inspiration):
+To assess the learning objectives, the teacher will follow a 4 point rubric based off of projectstem.org for each part of the assignment (Background Information, Impact, and Inspiration):<br>
-	4 - All requirements are met.
+	4 - All requirements are met.<br>
-	3 - Most requirements are met.
+	3 - Most requirements are met.<br>
-	2 -  Half of the requirements are met.
+	2 -  Half of the requirements are met.<br>
-	1 -  Little or no requirements are met.
+	1 -  Little or no requirements are met.<br>

 ### Outcomes